ctb/titus-blog/src/2016-mybinder.rst

 GitHub for free, and I think it's a solution to publishing reproducible computational work.

-For a really basic demo, take a look at `my simple demo of a Software Carpentry lesson
+For a really basic example, take a look at `my demo Software Carpentry lesson
 <http://mybinder.org/repo/ctb/2016-mybinder-inflammation>`__.
 Clicking
 on that link brings up a Python notebook that will load and plot some data; it's interactive and you can go ahead and execute the cells.

 There are a couple of really appealing things about this.